-- the Main Channel via the Dalles Rapids portage
+- The Main Channel via the Dalles Rapids portage

-- the Old Voyageur Channel with a 20-meter portage at La Petite Faucille and some swifts before and after.
+- The Old Voyageur Channel with a 20-meter portage at La Petite Faucille and some swifts before and after.

 See the Unlostify West French River map for a clear visual image of the options.
 You can download a digital copy of the map for free.

 We paddled across Pickerel Bay to the beginning of the portage that would take us into Fox Creek.
 The Unlostify map above has the portage indicated as a 140-meter carry.
 It is an easy one; it could use some trimming and signing.
-According to our GPS track we spent less than twenty minutes dealing with this portage and were soon at the top end of the long narrow lake you see in the image above.
+According to our GPS track, we spent less than twenty minutes dealing with this portage and were soon at the top end of the long narrow lake you see in the image above.

 And then it was on to the second portage; the poorly maintained 230-meter trail would require more effort thanks to an initial uphill and then the scamper across a rocky ridge to the final downhill to the north end of Fox Creek.
 All in all, we put in about forty-five minutes to haul everything up and over.
 We also added some orange duct tape and did some bush trimming to help make the trail a bit more obvious.

-When we got to the put-in we found a collection of four abandoned boats, seat cushions and fishing gear belonging to Camp Wanikewin Lodge located on the Pickerel River just east of Highway 69.
+When we got to the put-in, we found a collection of four abandoned boats, seat cushions, and fishing gear belonging to Camp Wanikewin Lodge located on the Pickerel River just east of Highway 69.

 With the two portages done by 10:15 or so, we now had six kilometers (one hour) of easy paddling until the third and last portage at the south end of Fox Lake.

 It would not be long after setting off from the put-in at the top of Fox Creek that we would see evidence of 2018’s fire (named Parry Sound 33 to the consternation of people living in the town itself!).
-It had started on the Henvey Inlet First Nation land below Key River, thanks to the wind turbine construction crew who continued blasting in spite of bone dry earth and windy conditions.
+It had started on the Henvey Inlet First Nation land below Key River, thanks to the wind turbine construction crew who continued blasting despite bone dry earth and windy conditions.

-[A few days later we would count fifty wind turbine pillars from our campsite just east of Whitefish Bay some twenty kilometers away.
+[A few days later, we would count fifty wind turbine pillars from our campsite just east of Whitefish Bay, some twenty kilometers away.
 See here for one of the images.]

-The third and last portage on the Fox Creek route to Georgian Bay took us about thirty minutes.
-Given the water levels in June 2019 we were able to paddle a middle section of the portage, which may not be possible at other times of the year or in lower water years
+The third and last portage on the Fox Creek route to Georgian Bay took about thirty minutes.
+Given the water levels in June 2019, we were able to paddle a middle section of the portage, which may not be possible at other times of the year or in lower water years

 In the image below, I am stuffing the silnylon tarp back into its bag at the top of the portage trail.
-As the above images make clear, the weather had changed from sunny to intermittent drizzle this morning and the tarp had covered the bags and duffels.
+As the above images make clear, the weather had changed from sunny to intermittent drizzle this morning, and the tarp had covered the bags and duffels.
 At the start of the portage is a boat, perhaps left by a fishing lodge for clients.